Embodied Instruction Following in Unknown Environments: Experiments

 \subsection{Ablation Studies}

 \textbf{Effectiveness of the high-level planner and the low-level controller: }We evaluated the variants of our method where the planner and the controller are respectively replaced with the groundtruth step-wise plans and groundtruth action sequences.
+It is important to note that some of the failure causes (e.g., too close to the target) illustrated in Fig. \ref{fig:failure_case} could not be resolved even with GT step-by-step planning and navigation goals.
 Table \ref{table:ab_gt} demonstrates the results where the performance of our methods is close to that of the groundtruth, which indicates the effectiveness of our LLaVA-based planner and controller.
-Moreover, the performance of planners mainly influences the success rate because it is important for the agent to interact with the right objects in the correct orders, while the controller significantly impacts the path length since directly exploring the related regions enables the agent to accomplish the instruction faster.
+Moreover, the performance of active exploration in low-level controller mainly influences the success rate, since it is important to find the correct objects to interact in unknown environments.
+Meanwhile, low-level controller significantly impacts the path length since directly exploring the related regions enables the agent to accomplish the instruction faster.

-\textbf{Effectiveness of the online semantic feature map: } The semantic feature map provides visual information of explored regions for the planner and the controller to generate feasible plans and efficient actions, and we report the performance of different semantic maps to validate the effectiveness of our method.
-Table \ref{table:ab_map} demonstrates the results for the settings of no semantic maps, semantic maps with only category information, semantic feature maps without dynamic attention and our semantic feature maps.
+\textbf{Effectiveness of the online semantic feature map: }The semantic feature map provides visual information of explored regions for the planner and the controller to generate feasible plans and efficient actions, and we report the performance of different semantic maps to validate the effectiveness of our method.
+Table \ref{table:ab_map} demonstrates the results for the settings of semantic maps with only category information, semantic feature maps without dynamic attention, semantic feature maps with random attention, and our semantic feature maps.
 The results demonstrate that the implicit rich semantic features are necessary for effective exploration of unknown environments, and the dynamic attention also enhances the performance of the semantic feature map as it removes the information redundancy for the large house-level scenes.
-We also visualize the dynamic region attention when the agent builds the semantic feature map in the unknown environment as illustrated in Figure \ref{fig:attention_weight}.
+We also visualize the dynamic region attention when the agent builds the semantic feature map in the unknown environment as illustrated in Fig. \ref{fig:attention_weight}.
 For the instruction \textit{Slice the tomato for salad}, the features of the kitchen area especially the tomato and the sink are considered with high attention(The green color represents greater weight), which indicates that the dynamic region attention learns relevant visual clues for feasible action generation.